 Students interested in business or law can learn about one of the country's fastest growing industries representing 14 percent of the U.S. economy.
 A total of 18 credits is required for the minor, including 6 credits of prescribed courses and 12 credits of electives (at least 6 credits at the 400 level).

-For more information on the minor in Health Policy and Administration, please contact Susan Sanders at 814-863-2900 or email@example.com.
+For more information on the minor in Health Policy and Administration, please contact the academic adviser, Caroline Condon-Lewis at email@example.com.
+Click here to book your appointment with Caroline.

 Minor in Information Sciences and Technology in Health Policy and Administration (IST/HPA)